 - How People Make Big Decisions — We all go through psychological steps when we make big decisions.

 - Make sure you can answer the next question.

-- Keeping Things Simple and Tuning out Folly — William James said: “The art of being wise is the art of knowing what to overlook.”
-And there are no truer words that have been spoken.
+- Keeping Things Simple and Tuning Out Folly — William James said, “The art of being wise is the art of knowing what to overlook.”
+No truer words have been spoken.

 - What Matters More in Decisions: Analysis or Process? — “Our research indicates that, contrary to what one might assume, good analysis in the hands of managers who have good judgment won’t naturally yield good decisions.”